Capillary refill

 Capillary refill test on index finger pulp.

 Capillary refill time (CRT) is defined as the time taken for color to return to an external capillary bed after pressure is applied to cause blanching.
 It can be measured by holding a hand higher than heart-level and pressing the soft pad of a finger or fingernail until it turns white, then taking note of the time needed for the color to return once pressure is released.
-In humans, CRT of more than three seconds indicates decreased peripheral perfusion and may indicate cardiovascular or respiratory dysfunction.
-The most reliable and applicable site for CRT testing is the finger pulp (not at the fingernail), and the cut-off value for the normal CRT should be 3 seconds, not 2 seconds.
+In humans, a CRT of more than three seconds indicates decreased peripheral perfusion and may indicate cardiovascular or respiratory dysfunction.

 Assessment

 In adults

 CRT can be measured by applying pressure to the pad of a finger or toe for 5–10 seconds.
 It became popularized in the 1980s when Champion et al. proposed a CRT of less than 2 seconds be deemed normal and included CRT in the Trauma Score.
 The value of 2 seconds for a normal CRT that was proposed by Dr Champion had been arbitrarily chosen by his nurse, and no evidence supporting that value has subsequently been found.
-CRT has been shown to be influenced by ambient temperature, age, sex, and the anatomical testing and lighting conditions.
+CRT has been shown to be influenced by ambient temperature, age, sex, skin color, and the anatomical testing and lighting conditions.
 The most reliable and applicable site for CRT testing is the finger pulp (not at the fingernail), and the cut-off value for the normal CRT should be 3 seconds, not 2 seconds.

 To assess shock, central CRT, which is done by assessing capillary refill time at the sternum, rather than finger CRT, is more useful.